ypanshin/pi-tree-watering/README.md

 ## [Dashboard](https://pi-tree-watering.tech.panshin.me)
 The dashboard is an Ionic / React application that displays statistics and logs from the JsonBin.io log file.
-Please use the JsonBin Id configured in your Raspberry Pi Application, or for the demo, you can use mine: `657608380574da7622d30f4c`
+Please use the JsonBin ID configured in your Raspberry Pi Application.